-The Derby and Derbyshire CCG Cosmetic Policies identify procedures that are widely considered to be primarily cosmetic, and as such deliver relatively small health benefits compared to other interventions.
-The policies outline procedures that are not normally commissioned, and those which are only commissioned when certain criteria are met to ensure that CCG fund treatment only for clinically effective interventions.
+The Derby and Derbyshire ICB Cosmetic Policies identify procedures that are widely considered to be primarily cosmetic, and as such deliver relatively small health benefits compared to other interventions.
+The policies outline procedures that are not normally commissioned, and those which are only commissioned when certain criteria are met to ensure that ICB fund treatment only for clinically effective interventions.

 The policy is implemented by primary and secondary care healthcare professionals when advising and referring patients, and by providers when considering the treatment options for patients.
 Those making referrals should not refer to any provider for a treatment or procedure covered by this policy.